• Skip to primary navigation

 What stands out to me is the combination of enforcement and modernization.
 Brazil is not just reacting to crypto related crime, it is building systems to stay ahead of it, especially with international cooperation and better tracking tools.
 I found this approach more grounded compared to countries still figuring out what to do with seized digital assets.

 This article has been reviewed and fact-checked by Barry Elad.
-CoinLaw follows strict Publishing Principles to ensure accuracy, transparency, and editorial independence across all content.
+CoinLaw follows strict Publishing Principles and a documented Fact-Check Policy to ensure accuracy, transparency, and editorial independence across all content.

 Add CoinLaw as a Preferred Source on Google for instant updates!
 Follow on Google News